Suffolk County Transit: History

-Suffolk County Transit began as the consolidation of numerous private bus companies, many of which became contractors for the county.
-These included the Bornscheuer Bus Company which served Amityville, Copiague, Lindenhurst, West Babylon, and Babylon.
-Affiliated company EBT, Inc. (an affiliate of School Bus Company Educational Bus Transportation, Incorporated), continues in existence under contract with Suffolk County Transit.
+Predecessors

-In Central Suffolk, the East Patchogue-based Louis A. Fuoco Bus Line (1962-1992) served Patchogue, East Patchogue, Hagerman, Bellport, South Haven, Mastic, Mastic Beach, Port Jefferson, Medford, Coram, Ridge, Calverton, and Riverhead.
-Continued to exist during early years of Suffolk County Transit.
-Also, Coram Bus Service (1958-1992) primarily operated school buses, but also began serving mass transit routes in the Town of Brookhaven towards locations as far west as Commack and East Northport, and as far east as Riverhead.
+Prior to the formation of Suffolk County Transit in 1980, public bus services within Suffolk County were provided by private operators.
+These included the Bornscheuer Bus Company, which served Amityville, Copiague, Lindenhurst, West Babylon, and Babylon.
+An affiliated company – EBT, Inc. (an affiliate of school bus company Educational Bus Transportation, Inc.) – continues to operate several of these routes under contract with Suffolk County Transit.

-On the North Shore, Huntington Coach Corporation (1927–present) served Huntington, Farmingdale, Melville, and Hale site.
-Quinn's Bus Lines, and later Coram Bus Service after the two were merged in 1969, mainly served the area between Port Jefferson and Wading River; especially after the demise of the Wading River Extension of the Port Jefferson Branch.
+In Central Suffolk, the East Patchogue-based Louis A. Fuoco Bus Line (1962–1992) served Patchogue, East Patchogue, Hagerman, Bellport, South Haven, Mastic, Mastic Beach, Port Jefferson, Medford, Coram, Ridge, Calverton, and Riverhead; it continued to exist during early years of Suffolk County Transit.
+Additionally, although Coram Bus Service (1958–1992) primarily operated school buses, that company began operating mass transit routes in the Town of Brookhaven towards locations as far west as Commack and East Northport, and as far east as Riverhead.

-In the western Town of Islip, Suffolk Bus Corporation (1946–present), which served Bay Shore, Brentwood, West Brentwood, Central Islip, Islip, and Babylon, continues in existence under contract with Suffolk County Transit.
+In Western Suffolk and on the North Shore, the Huntington Coach Corporation (1927–present) served Huntington, East Farmingdale, Melville, and Halesite.
+Quinn's Bus Lines (and later Coram Bus Service, after the two merged in 1969) mainly served the area between Port Jefferson and Wading River – especially after the demise of the Wading River Extension of the Port Jefferson Branch.

-On the east end, Sunrise Coach Lines (1946–present), which served Greenport, Riverhead, Southampton, Sag Harbor, and East Hampton, began operations in 1946, continued in existence under contract with joint venture Twin Forks Transit for the routes they originally operated for Suffolk County Transit.
-In 2006 Sunrise Coaches EXPRESS Routes were bought by Hampton Jitney.
+In the western parts of the Town of Islip, Suffolk Bus Corporation (1946–present) served Bay Shore, Brentwood, West Brentwood, Central Islip, Islip, and Babylon; it continues to operate several of these routes under contract with Suffolk County Transit.

-As of October 29, 2023, the Twin Forks Joint Venture has been discontinued as it is no longer needed due to the discontinuation of the S92, which was co-operated by Sunrise and Hampton Jitney.
+On the East End, Sunrise Coach Lines (1946–present) served Greenport, Riverhead, Southampton, Sag Harbor, and East Hampton; it continues to operate several of these routes under contract with joint venture Twin Forks Transit for the routes they originally operated for Suffolk County Transit.
+In 2006, Sunrise Coach's EXPRESS Routes were purchased by Hampton Jitney.
+This joint venture was discontinued on October 29, 2023, as the discontinuation of the S92 – which had been co-operated by Sunrise and Hampton Jitney – rendered it obsolete.

-Utility Lines, a Bee Line Incorporated subsidiary, ran from Patchogue along Montauk Highway, thence Merrick Road into Nassau County.
-This line was merged into the Metropolitan Suburban Bus Authority in 1973, but funding and service disputes lead to the splitting of that route between the N19 west of Babylon and S40 east of Babylon.
+Utility Lines – a Bee Line, Inc. subsidiary – ran from Patchogue via Montauk Highway, thence Merrick Road into Nassau County.
+This line was merged into the Metropolitan Suburban Bus Authority (MSBA) in 1973, but funding and service disputes lead to the splitting of that route between the N19 west of Babylon and S40 east of Babylon.

-Inter-County Motor Coach Incorporated, which is still based in the Village of Babylon has been operating since 1922.
-Affiliated companies included Babylon Transit operating from 1937 until around 1986, and Lindenhurst Bus Company, which operated from 1952 to 1986, both companies running in their final years under contract with Suffolk County Transit.
+Inter-County Motor Coach Incorporated – based in the Village of Babylon – has been operating since 1922.
+Affiliated companies included Babylon Transit (operating from 1937 until around 1986), and Lindenhurst Bus Company (which operated from 1952 to 1986) – both companies running in their final years under contract with Suffolk County Transit.

 Alert Coach, an affiliate of Baumann & Sons Buses, Incorporated, and Acme Bus Corporation began on November 30, 1966, and had at least four lines within the county, which included a troubled history with the Suffolk portion of the old Utility Lines bus.